Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 The site is intended to be simple and minimalistic while also colourful and fun.
 The information should be short and to the point but with a light-hearted tone where appropriate.
 Text should use industry terminology to present an industry-specific focus.

 User Stories:
-- As a single person, I want to a dating site which is....
+- As a single person, I want a simple and easy to navigate site.
-- As a developer, I want to a site which is....
+- As a developer, I want it to be clear that the site/service is for aimed at people like me.
-- As a single developer, I want to....
+- As an active GitHub user....

 ++++This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.+++